Key Takeaways

 Quality check new content

-Every new content you publish needs to be thoroughly worked through.
+Every piece of new content you publish needs to be thoroughly worked through.
 This applies not only to websites that are being relaunched but all new content in general.

 Check crawlability and indexability

-If search engine crawlers can’t properly navigate and catalog your site, your pages won’t even make it to the search results.
-So, when you’re giving your website a makeover, make sure its architecture is search engine-friendly.
+If search engine crawlers can’t properly navigate and catalog your site, your pages won’t even make it into the search results.
+So, when you are giving your website a makeover, make sure its architecture is search engine-friendly.

 Don’t forget to fix any broken links, ensure your essential content isn’t blocked by robots.txt, and employ redirects wisely to keep the link juice flowing and steer users and search engines to the right pages.